pavankothawade/Dropbox-Prototype/README.md

 npm start

+Server is running at localhost:3001<br>
-Server at localhost:3001 Client at localhost:3000
+Client is running at localhost:3000